thednp/shorty/README.md

   addClass(target, 'my-className')
 })
 ```

-Now this all shortened code may not be very useful to understand the purpose of using ***shorter-js***, check out real examples with [KUTE.js](https://github.com/thednp/kute.js), [BSN](https://github.com/thednp/bootstrap.native), [Navbar.js](https://github.com/thednp/navbar.js) and other libraries coming soon.
+As you can see, the benefits of using **shorter-js** expand beyond these quick shorties, so check out real examples with our [BSN](https://github.com/thednp/bootstrap.native).

-To avoid adding un-necessary shorties into your code, you might want to import them directly from their location.
-Tree shake it!

 # License
-***shorter-js*** is released under the [MIT License](https://github.com/thednp/shorter-js/blob/master/LICENSE)
+**shorter-js** is released under the [MIT License](https://github.com/thednp/shorter-js/blob/master/LICENSE)